Table of Contents[Hide][Show]

-On opposite ends of the world, the Bill and Melinda Gates Foundation and the Rockefeller Foundation are aggressively funding development of genetically modified bananas to fight third world hunger and malnutrition.
+The Bill and Melinda Gates Foundation and the Rockefeller Foundation are aggressively funding development of genetically modified bananas, aka GMO bananas, to fight third world hunger and malnutrition.

 In Australia, an iron and vitamin rich version of the humble fruit has already been created and plans are underway to share this technology with India.